 Before I go I would like to mention I do give workshops.
 My workshops are personal, one on one.
 I never have more than four and most of the time I do workshops with one or two people.
 I love showing people how to make beautiful raku.
 When a person pulls a piece out of a hot kiln, puts it into the reduction can where the fire erupts, and then after the cool down takes it from the can to see the colors they have never been able to get, it is wonderfully rewarding to me.

-April 2013 Update: It has been quite awhile since I have added to this page.
-My two daughters are 23 yrs. and 18 yrs. now.
-Kelsey is happily married and has two daughters, 3 yrs. and 1 year old.
-Maddie is a senior in High School about to graduate.
-She has a scholarship to play Softball in College.
-My wife Bonnie and I enjoy playing with our grand kids and watching Maddie play Softball.
+April 2016 Update: It has been quite awhile since I have added to this page.
+My two daughters are 26 yrs. and 21 yrs. now.
+Kelsey is happily married and has two daughters, 6 yrs. and 4 year old.
+Maddie is in her third year of college.
+She had a scholarship and played Softball for two years in College.
+My wife Bonnie and I enjoy playing with our grand kids and enjoyed watching Maddie play Softball.

-I have been selling raku through WholesaleCrafts.com since 2006 and have over 100 galleries who carry my work.
-I have been selling Raku Art for 25 years and have sold over 30,000 pieces of raku.
+I have been selling raku through WholesaleCrafts.com, now IndieMe.com, since 2006 and have over 100 galleries who carry my work.
+I have been selling Raku Art for 28 years and have sold over 30,000 pieces of raku.
 I still love the process and look forward to seeing the colors each and every time.

 Thanks for your time,